The holiday resort Flaurling is located in the Inntal valley between Telfs and Zirl.

 Altitude: 675 m asl

-The component localities Flaurling-Dorf, Flaurling-Bahnhof and Flaurlingberg form the municipality of Flaurling, located in the Inntal valley in a position that is sheltered from the wind.
+The three component localities Flaurling-Dorf, Flaurling-Bahnhof and Flaurlingberg form the municipality of Flaurling, located in the Inntal valley in a position that is sheltered from the wind.
 “Flurininga”, as it used to be called, was mentioned for the first time already in 763 AD.
 The black-white-red emblem of the municipality shows a giant that cleaves a tree trunk.
-This motif derives from the emblem of the family of the humanist Sigismund Ris (1431-1532), who was priest of Flaurling for several centuries.
+This motif derives from the emblem of the family of the humanist Sigismund Ris (1431-1532), who was priest of Flaurling for several decades.
 He left some precious cultural relics to the village.

 Our recommendation: in 1995 Flaurling got the “Award for Village Renewal”.
 Great perspectives for astonishingly beautiful holidays in this history-charged village of North Tyrol!